nolanlawson/dotjs-2016/readme.md

 So in this light, HTML5, and the work of the WHAT WG (Web Hypertext Application Technology Working Group) on what would later become HTML5 can be seen as a response to Flash.

-At the time, if you were build rich web applications, Flash, Java applets, Silverlight, and similar technologies were compelling alternatives to HTML because there was a lot you couldn't do with the open web.
-Today you can.
+At the time, if you were building rich web applications, then Flash, Java applets, Silverlight, and similar technologies were compelling alternatives to HTML because there was a lot you couldn't do with the open web.

+You can't really blame developers or users for preferring Flash or Silverlight at the time; it was just a better way to build good user experiences, so people voted with their feet.

 --